Font Size:

 Call (334) 206-5618 or email ALPHTN.

-Disclaimer: There is a chance that downloading third-party software to your machine could allow malware to infect your computer, which could result in a loss of private information, intruder attacks, or other serious affects.
+Disclaimer: Downloading third-party software to your machine could allow malware to infect your computer, which could result in a loss of private information, intruder attacks, or other serious effects.
 The Alabama Department of Public Health will not be responsible for any losses or damages that occur as a result of third-party software installation.